-General and administrative expenses consist of management fees paid to our Manager, which is a related party, in relation to management services offered, and expenses paid to third parties associated with us being a public company, which include the preparation of disclosure documents, legal and accounting costs, including costs related to compliance with the Sarbanes-Oxley Act of 2002, director and officer liability insurance costs and director compensation.
+General and administrative expenses consist of management fees paid to our Manager, which is a related party, in relation to management services offered, and expenses incurred relating to us being a public company, which include the preparation of disclosure documents, legal and accounting costs, including costs related to compliance with the Sarbanes-Oxley Act of 2002, director and officer compensation and director and officer liability insurance costs.

 In connection with our initial public offering which was completed in June 2008, we entered into a two year initial term Management Agreement with our Manager, with automatic one-year renewals for an additional eight years.
 The fees were fixed for the initial two-year period; the fixed fee at \$575 per day per vessel and the variable fee at 1.0% on gross freight, charter hire, ballast bonus and demurrage and were to be adjusted thereafter every year by agreement between us and our Manager.
-The initial term of two years expired on May 28, 2010 and as of May 29, 2010, pursuant to an agreement between us and our Manager, the variable fee on gross freight, charter hire, ballast bonus and demurrage was readjusted to 1.25%.
-As of May 29, 2011, pursuant to an agreement between us and our Manager, the fixed fee was readjusted to \$700 per day per vessel from \$575 per day.
-As of May 29, 2012, no increase has been made to any of the fees paid by us to our Manager under the Management Agreement.
+The initial term of two years expired on May 28, 2010 and as of May 29, 2010, pursuant to an agreement between us and our Manager, the variable fee on gross freight, charter hire, ballast bonus and demurrage was adjusted to 1.25%.
+As of May 29, 2011, pursuant to an agreement between us and our Manager, the fixed fee was adjusted to \$700 per day per vessel from \$575 per day.
+As of May 29, 2014, pursuant to an agreement between us and our Manager, the fixed fee was adjusted to \$800 per day per vessel from \$700 per day.
+No other readjustment has been made to any other of the fees paid by us to our Manager under the Management Agreement.